Neville Ops — Cincinnati / NKY & Remote

 Then I started automating the work instead of doing it.
 The first process I automated saved a company $30k+ in its first year, and it became a commercial product.
 Neville Ops is that same work, done for your business.

 Most AI shops are generalists or IT-focused.
 They can build an automation; they can't tell you which of your controls can't break, or which of your hours shouldn't exist.
-I've spent 15 years inside the workflows I automate — that's the difference between a tool and a result you'd sign off on.
+I also wrote the AI control framework for an audited, multi-entity company's finance function — human review on every published number, AI locked out of source data, zero tolerance on the numbers that must always tie.
+I don't just automate your books.
+I install the guardrails an auditor would ask for.

 Where I work